Bikeman868/NPL/docs/LANGUAGE.md

 are composed of multiple lower level networks to give your application a deliberate hierarchical structure.

 In this example, the network is very simple.
-The network has one entry point that sends ingress (received) messages to the `Responder` process, and captures any emitted messages (egress) from the `Responder` process and sends them back down the pipe that delivered the original message.
+The network has one entry point that sends ingress (received) messages to the `responder` process, and captures any emitted messages (egress) from the `responder` process and sends them back to the originator of the processed message.

 Networks often have multiple entry points that are named.
 You can also have a default unnamed entry point as demonstrated by this example.